jmcenteeIV/StarCrash/README.md

 ## Credits
 Thanks to Tim Pulin for sprite graphics!

-Thanks to Thomas M for sounde effects!
+Thanks to Thomas M for sound effects!

 ## Creating a Class/Library file
 Create the file in lib such as `lib/example_class_file.py`.
 Then add to the `lib/__init__.py` the name of the file to the import line.